SebastianChuawee/CPE106L-4-E03-Grp.3/README.md

 Welcome to our official repository for **CPE106L-4 | E03** under the **Department of Computer Engineering** at **Mapúa University**.
 This repository contains our complete submissions for **Lab Exercises 1–7** and our capstone project titled **"ACCESS-RIDE: Smart Scheduler for Inclusive Community Transport"**.

+The Laboratory Reports' Source Codes are found in the Lab Report branch of this repository.

 ---

 ## 📁 Repository Structure